 Managed Software Center is the end-user application for the Munki Endpoint Management system.
-This application provides IT Pros with a way to notify users that there are updates to be installed or removed as well as providing visual progress feedback for these processes.
-Users can also run this app to trigger a check for available updates.
-Additionally, it serves as an App Store-like source for on-demand/optional software installs and removals.
+This application provides IT Pros with a way to notify users that there are software updates to be installed or removed.
+It also provides visual feedback for update progress.
+End users may run Managed Software Center manually to check for available updates.
+Additionally, it serves as an Apple App Store-like source for on-demand/optional software installs and removals.

 - Computers running macOS 10.11 or higher and utilizing the Munki Mac Endpoint Management system